 Although the protocol will switch between Landing Protocols, whenever one offers a higher yield, it will not change the cryptocurrency even if one offers a higher yield.
 Therefore, an investor that deposited USDT will get back USDT as well.

 Understanding the YFI coin

-The holders of the tokens are allowed to vote on decisions regarding the future of the protocol.
+The token holders can vote on decisions regarding the protocol’s future.
 And besides voting, the YFI can also be used for staking.
-An important thing to mention is that holders can vote on the development of the protocol only if they have staked tokens
+An important thing to mention is that holders can vote on the development of the protocol only if they have staked tokens.

 When it comes to growth potential, YFI has:

 - A great degree of scarcity, with only 30,000 tokens;

 - Voting power, the voting takes at least 5 days and needs more than 50% passing votes;

 - No gas consumption in the voting transaction;